corlaez/teaching-ideas/README.md

 ### Category theory:

 * Help them think in relationships, introduce them to the notion of bottom early on.
-You don't even need to talk about category theory but just how operations in different contexts are related.
+You don't even need to talk about category theory but just how operations in different contexts are related (I need to expand on this).

 ## Music